vpayno/adafruit-pyportal-workspace/tinygo/README.md

 Compile and export the the elf and uf2 files to the project directory.

-Using target `feather-rp2040` seems to work for the Adafruit KB2040.
+Using target `pyportal` seems to work for the Adafruit PyPortal.

 ```bash { background=false category=build-tinygo closeTerminalOnSuccess=true excludeFromRunAll=true interactive=true interpreter=bash name=tinygo-cli-compile promptEnv=true terminalRows=25 }
 # choose an tinygo project and build it